davidvos/prefix-tuning-for-data-management/README.md

 # Prefix-tuning for entity matching, error detection and data imputation

+Our paper on prefix-tuning for data wrangling tasks is currently in review.

 Prefix-tuning is based on [this](https://github.com/XiangLi1999/PrefixTuning.git) paper and code by Li et al. The language modelling setup for data wrangling tasks is based on [this](https://github.com/HazyResearch/fm_data_tasks) paper and code by HazyResearch.
 The implementation of T5 is based on [this](https://github.com/ChainsmokersAI/Prompt-Tuning-on-ToTTo) project by ChainsmokersAI.
 ## Instructions